zarf-dev/proposals/0033-registry-proxy/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-Initially the proxying component will be based on an existing container image using the `socat` binary ([Alpine socat](https://hub.docker.com/r/alpine/socat)); this is a small and simple image.
+Initially, the proxying component will be based on an existing container image using the `socat` binary ([Alpine socat](https://hub.docker.com/r/alpine/socat)).
+This may evolve to a custom proxy that we create using go.
+A custom proxy could be useful to run alongside `zarf connect registry` so that tls can be enabled.

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.
 Similarly, init will fail if any of the `--registry-*-file` flags are not empty and `--registry-proxy` is not true.